LvnLx/Tempus/README.md

 - **Beat**: Any counted note in a measure.
 In `4/4` for example there are beats `1`, `2`, `3`, and `4`
 - **Clip**: A short bit of audio such as a tambourine, clave, or drumstick click
 - **Downbeat**: The first beat of a measure
+- **Playback Head**: The sample location of where the audio is currently being played back
 - **Sample**: A single point of audio data, typically in the `-1.0` - `1.0` range.
 Audio files typically have `44,100` or `48,000` samples per second
 - **Subdivision/Inner Beat**: Any note that falls between beats.
 For example an eighth note subdivision in `4/4` would be the `and` between each beat